An upper bound conjecture for the Yokota invariant: Abstract

 \section{Abstract}

-We propose a volume conjecture for hyperbolic polyhedra that is similar in spirit to the recent volume conjecture by Chen and Yang on the growth of the Turaev-Viro invariants.
+We conjecture an upper bound on the growth of the Yokota invariant of polyhedral graphs, extending a previous result on the growth of the $6j$-symbol.
 Using Barrett's Fourier transform we are able to prove this conjecture in a large family of examples.
-As a consequence of this result, we prove the Turaev-Viro volume conjecture for a new infinite family of hyperbolic manifolds.
+As a consequence of this result, we prove the Turaev-Viro Volume Conjecture for a new infinite family of hyperbolic manifolds.